-Make sure that you obtain legal advice from an experienced personal injury lawyer before you decide how to proceed with your injury claim.
+Make sure that you obtain legal advice from an experienced personal injury lawyer in Bronx before you decide how to proceed with your injury claim.
 You could lose a substantial amount of money by following the advice of an insurance claims adjuster.

 If you need legal assistance, contact the NYC personal injury lawyers at Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.